Gastritis

 Diets high in processed food, chronic NSAID use, alcohol consumption, H. pylori infection, or chronic stress.

-Co-existing health conditions such as obesity, diabetes, or autoimmune conditions may compound the risk of developing Gastritis.
+Co-existing health conditions such as obesity, diabetes, or autoimmune conditions may compound the risk.

 When to Seek Emergency Care